 The Desmond Hotel, Albany has been a family-owned and operated business since 1974.
 It remains one of a few privately owned hotels in the Capital Region.
 Priding itself on outstanding hospitality, award-winning food and superb accommodations – the Desmond family considers its customer service among the utmost importance.
-Consistently voted the best among Albany hotels, we are proud to be celebrating 44 years of service.
+Consistently voted the best among Albany hotels, we are proud to be celebrating our 45th Anniversary in 2019.

 Early 1970’s – Philadelphia native John K. Desmond, Jr. visited Albany for business and realized there was a need for a premier hotel in the area.
 While driving on Wolf Rd, which at that time was still mostly farms, Mr. Desmond could not locate a hotel for the evening, and noticed there was prime land available near the Albany Airport.

-1979 – Recognizing the growing sophistication of its clientele and the need for a true upscale restaurant, management responded with the creation of the elegant Scrimshaw to replace The Patroon Room and renamed the bar Scrimshaw Tavern.
+1979 – Recognizing the growing sophistication of its dining clientele and the need for a true upscale restaurant, management responded with the creation of the elegant Scrimshaw and renamed the bar Scrimshaw Tavern.

 1984 – In celebration of the hotel’s 10th anniversary, the property was renamed The Desmond Americana to better reflect the Desmond family’s on-site presence and commitment to the area.

 1992 – To highlight the importance of the conference and convention business, the hotel rebranded itself The Desmond Hotel & Conference Center.

 Our Commitment to the Community

 As a family operated business, The Desmond has a long and continuing commitment to actively supporting our local community through both monetary contributions, and donations of time and services.
 We are proud of our history of dedication to a wide array of charitable organizations.

 Design of the Hotel